1Kosmos/1kosmosmfa-with-amazon-cognito/README.md

 ## Contact Us
-You can write to sales@1kosmos.com or conatct via our https://www.1kosmos.com/free-trial/
+You can write to sales@1kosmos.com or via https://www.1kosmos.com/free-trial/